vobbilis/k8s-labeler/docs/DEVCLUSTERCLIST.md

    - Use consistent port numbering scheme (8081-8084 for frontends)
    - Configure all services to bind to 0.0.0.0
    - Document SSH port forward requirements clearly
+5. Sample Applications
+   - OpenTelemetry Demo and Online Boutique are instrumented with OpenTelemetry
+   - Sock Shop and Bank of Anthos deployed without modifications
+   - Each application provides different testing scenarios

 ### Completion Status
 - Start Date: [Current Date]